-Progressive is one of the top auto insurers in the United States and wrote over $31billion in insurance premiums in 2019, according to the National Association of Insurance Commissioners (NAIC).
+Progressive is one of the top auto insurers in the United States and wrote over $33 billion in insurance premiums in 2020, according to the National Association of Insurance Commissioners (NAIC).
 As far as the company’s financials go, AM Best reaffirmed its A+ rating for Progressive, which means it has superior financial ability to meet insurance claims.
-The company also received a J.D.
-Power Claims Servicing Score of 3.0 out of 5.0.

 Progressive car insurance became the first insurance that people could purchase on the internet in 1997.
 The company was also the first to introduce a usage-based insurance option in 2008.
 As one of the largest insurance providers, the company offers a number of different coverage options.
 On top of the standards types of car insurance, Progressive also offers: